Oncostat/POP1/README.md

-# POP1
-R and Stan codes for mixed effect continuation ratio model
+# R and Stan codes for mixed effect continuation ratio model

+These codes are the online material for the article:

+Proportional odds assumption for modeling longitudinal ordinal multiple toxicity outcomes in dose finding studies of targeted agents: a pooled analysis of 53 studies by Damien Drubay, Laurence Collette, and Xavier Paoletti (submitted to Biometrical journal)